f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    redirect you to ``https://10.1.20.121``.

    ..
 NOTE:: We are using self-signed certificates in the lab so an SSL
-      warning will be shown
+      warning may be shown

    |image2_30|

 Task 7 - Deploy an HTTPS Service with an Web Application Firewall Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The strength of iApps deployments is that they can include other modules as
+Another advantage of Service Deployment using iApp Templates is that they can
-well.
-In this task we will deploy a WAF policy with the HTTPS service.
+deploy advanced Layer 4-7 services from various F5 modules.
+In this task we
+will deploy a service that includes a Web Application Firewall policy with the
+base HTTPS offload and load balancing features.

 Perform the following steps to complete this task: